api3dao/old-api3-docs/docs/airnode/v0.6/reference/packages/admin-cli.md

   `derivation-path` is specified.
 It's also used to pay gas costs from the mnemonic's default account unless a `derivation-path` is specified.
 - `requester-address`: The contract address of the requester to sponsor.
-- `airnode-rrp-address (optional)`: The public address of the AirnodeRrp.sol protocol contract.
+- `airnode-rrp-address (optional)`: The public address of the AirnodeRrpV0.sol protocol contract.
 - `derivation-path (optional)`: Selects an alternate account to use from the mnemonic rather than the default.